 - Erase your device

-Set up your passcode
+Set up a passcode

 Change your passcode or passcode settings

-- Change or turn off your passcode.
+- Turn Passcode Off: Tap this option to turn off your passcode.